tinkerbell/tinkerbell.org/content/docs/troubleshooting/centralized_logging.md

 These parameters are pushed into Tinkerbell ecosystem via below environment variables from the host.

 ```
+CENTRALIZED_LOGGING          # Defines the state of centralized logging for Tinkerbell.
 LOG_DRIVER                   # Defines the type of log driver like syslog or fluentd, journald etc
 LOG_OPT_SERVER_ADDRESS       # Defines the IP address of log server
 LOG_OPT_TAG                  # Defines the tag which will be marked on the Tinkerbell containers